isi-ies-group/VIPV-surCO-Server/README_SERVER.md

 Another volume (bind mount) is used to store the data sessions of the Flask server.

-Note that from the start, the server counts with an administrator user provided by CESVIMA.
+Note that from the start, the server counts with an admin user different from `sudo`.

 The admin user requires being in the `docker` group to run Docker commands.